 - Plus more!
 Contact us with your questions today

 Schedule and prepare for a career counseling appointment

-To schedule an individual 60-minute career counseling appointment please call CLA Career Services: 612-624-7577 or stop in to our front desk in 411 Bruininks Hall during business hours (8:00-4:30 p.m.) to schedule your appointment.
+To schedule an individual career counseling appointment please call CLA Career Services: 612-624-7577 or stop in to our front desk in 411 Bruininks Hall during business hours (8:00-4:30 p.m.).
+Initial appointments are scheduled for 30 minutes.
 We are committed to providing a comfortable, inclusive, and respectful environment for all members of our communities.
 If you have any accommodation needs, or other information that would be helpful for your counselor to know, please let the front desk know.

 We also meet with students during drop-in visits.
 During drop-in visits, peer advisors are available to assist you with resume and cover letter reviews.
 They can also help you get started with a variety of other career-related topics.

 - Please arrive a few minutes early and check in at the front desk in 411 Bruininks Hall.

 - Bring along your resume if you have one, and any other materials that may be helpful (such as job descriptions for positions you are interested in or any notes or handouts you like to reference).
 You can also bring a notebook and pen if you would like to take any notes during your appointment.